abhishek751982/TouroPedia/README.md

 # Project Description

 This is a full stack MERN project using the technologies like ReactJS, NodeJS, ExpressJS and MongoDB and also embedded with the functionalities of Redux based Toolkit.
-This web app has all features like email authentication, google authentication,...
+This web app has all features like email authentication, google authentication.
-Embedded the CURD functionalities in all possible ways also embedded the functionalities like discussion area, comments area,,....
-Include search functionality, pagination, full responsive web site, …
+Embedded the CURD functionalities in all possible ways also embedded the functionalities like discussion area, comments area, include search functionality, pagination, and fully responsive website.
 <br><br>
 <br>